Alan Raph: Professional career

-He has performed under the direction of Leopold Stokowski, with the Gerry Mulligan Concert Jazz Band and the Chamber Brass Players.
-As a freelance trombonist, he has recorded albums with artists including Quincy Jones, Don Sebesky, Philip Glass, the NBC Opera Company, Eugene Ormandy, Paul Whiteman and his Palais Royale Orchestra, the Ballet Bolshoi Theatre, Diana Ross, Lena Horne and Mel Torme.
-He has also recorded music for many movies and television shows including Sesame Street, The Cosby Show, Name That Tune, The Godfather, The Producers, Midnight Cowboy, Hamburger Hill, Bananas, Kundun, Fog of War, Secret Window, and Taking Lives.
+He performed under the direction of Leopold Stokowski with the Gerry Mulligan Concert Jazz Band and the Chamber Brass Players.
+As a freelance trombonist, Raph recorded albums with artists including Quincy Jones, Don Sebesky, Philip Glass, the NBC Opera Company, Eugene Ormandy, Paul Whiteman and his Palais Royale Orchestra, the Ballet Bolshoi Theatre, Diana Ross, Lena Horne and Mel Torme.
+He toured with Frankie Avalon to Bermuda.

-He was a professor at the Teachers College of Columbia University in New York City, as well as instructor and associate professor at Queens College of the City University of New York.
-He is the founder, music director, and conductor of the Danbury Brass Band, for which he has composed and arranged many pieces.
+Raph also recorded music for many movies and television shows including Sesame Street, The Cosby Show, Name That Tune, The Godfather, The Producers, Midnight Cowboy, Hamburger Hill, Bananas, Kundun, Fog of War, Secret Window, and Taking Lives.

+He founded the Danbury Brass Band in 1983.
 The ensemble is composed of trumpets, cornets, French horns, trombones, euphoniums, and tubas.
+He composed and arranged many pieces for the band and continued as its music director and conductor until his death.
 The band has performed abroad in Australia, Bermuda, Ireland, Australia and New Zealand.

-He has composed for the Joffrey Ballet Company.
+Raph composed for the Joffrey Ballet Company.
 He also arranged several songs for the Broadway musical Rockabye Hamlet (1976).
-Raph is a member of ASCAP.
+He was a member of ASCAP.

-Raph is known for his low range playing.
+Raph was known for his low range playing.
 He was awarded the Most Valuable Player award by the National Academy of Recording Arts and Sciences.